ImCatYao/ReactEco/Best-Practice-In-React/README.md

 - Pure function
 - Return a Component
-- In common, HOC shoudl pass its `props` to the returned component in HOC.
+- In common, HOC should pass its `props` to the returned component in HOC.

 - Another HOC example: